andrewraim/DirectSampling/README.md

-This package contains code to accompany the manuscript "Direct Sampling in Bayesian Regression Models with Additive Disclosure Avoidance Noise" (link pending).
+This package contains code to support the manuscript "Direct Sampling in Bayesian Regression Models with Additive Disclosure Avoidance Noise" (link pending).
+It may be extended beyond the manuscript as well.

 To install the package from Github, first ensure that you have a recent installation of R and the packages Rcpp, datastructures, R6, and devtools.